wh33les/codingblog/_posts/2023-05-01-Personal-Website.md

 layout: post
 title: Personal website.
 ---
 This past weekend I decided to make a personal website.
 Whenever I have a professional website, if I switch jobs then I lose the site.
 I wanted to have a permanent place with all of my materials.
 I used GitHub Pages to host the site.
-[Here](https://wh33les.github.io) is the url.

 As I was making the website I spent a lot of time trying to beautify my code as I went along.
 I made notes and this post is just going to be a list of issues that arose.